devspace-sh/devspace/docs/pages/development/terminal.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-By default, `devspace dev` will deploy your containers but your application will not be started, because the entrypoint of your Docker image will be overwritten with a `sleep` command.
-You can also define custom commands for entrypoint overwriting.
-[Learn more about entrypoint overwrites.](../development/entrypoint-overwrites)
+By default, `devspace dev` will deploy your containers but your application will not be started, because the entrypoint of your Docker image will be overridden with a `sleep` command.
+You can also define custom commands for overriding entrypoints.
+[Learn more about entrypoint overriding.](../development/entrypoint-overrides)

 ## Open additional terminals
 You can open additional terminals, simply run the following command: